-Aquifer Protection District: The area delineated as an overlay district on the Town of Wendell Board of Health Water Resources Map.
+Aquifer Protection AreaDistrict: The area delineated as Draft Aquifer Protection Areaan overlay district on the Town of Wendell Board of Health Water Resources Map.

-Battery Energy Storage Facility: A facility designed to store large quantities of energy using batteries or similar technologies, including but not limited to lithium-ion, sodium-sulfur, or other energy storage technologies.
+Battery Energy Storage Facility: A facility designed to store large quantities of energy using rechargeable batteries or similar technologies, including but not limited to lithium-ion, sodium-sulfur, orand other energy storage technologies.
 This term includes any associated infrastructure, such as charging equipment, management systems, and emergency containment systems.